 Polenta Blueberry and Coconut Muffins

 Deliciously moist and tender muffins with sweet blueberries.
-The polenta adds a lovely bit of texture and makes this a really substantial muffin that is great for snacking and lunchboxes.
+The polenta adds a lovely bit of texture and makes this a really substantial muffin that is great for snacking and adding to your lunchbox.

-Chia seeds are rich in alpha lineic acid (or ALA) which is an Omega-3 fatty acid.
-It was recently discovered that ALA limited the growth of cancer cells in both breast and cervical cancers.
-They also contain one of the highest plant-based protein sources, and can also prolong hydration and the absorption of electrolytes due to the fact that they absorb up 10 times their own weight in water.
+Chia seeds are rich in alpha-linolenic acid (ALA), which is an omega-3 fatty acid.
+It’s also been reported that ALA limits the growth of cancer cells in breast and cervical cancer.
+Chia seeds are one of the best plant-based protein sources, and can prolong hydration and the absorption of electrolytes, as they absorb ten times their own weight in water.
 The best way to eat them is ground up or soaked in water and added to a smoothie.

 Chilled Vanilla Chia Seed Pudding with Poached Plums

-A delicious chilled pudding with the flavours of plum and vanilla… light and great for summer.
+A delicious chilled pudding with the flavours of plum and vanilla.

 With a slightly nutty flavour, cacao nibs (dried and fermented cacao beans) can be a healthy and tasty swap for regular chocolate.
 They’re also incredibly good for you.
-A single 30g serving of cacao nibs provides 18% of your daily intake of fibre and 21% of it for iron.
-They are also chock-full of protective antioxidants and magnesium.
-In fact, raw cacao nibs are one of the best food sources of magnesium: an essential mineral involved in over 300 chemical reactions in our body, from nerve function to bone health.
-Add to your smoothies, or simply snack on them as is.
+A single serving (30g) of cacao nibs provides 18% of your daily intake of fibre, and 21% of it for iron.
+They are also loaded with protective antioxidants and magnesium.
+In fact, raw cacao nibs are one of the best food sources of magnesium – an essential mineral involved in over 300 chemical reactions in our body, from nerve function to bone health.
+Add to your smoothies or simply snack on them as is.

 Dark Chocolate Mud Cake With Cacao Nibs

-Who can resist a moist chocolately slice of cake?
+Who can resist a moist chocolaty slice of cake?
 Add in cacao nibs for a bitter crunch and you have yourself a winner.